bcrusu/kcm/README.md

 - [ ] Allow users to pass configuration settings to newly-created clusters (e.g. all vars with prefix 'KCM_' should be made available to Kubernetes)
 - [ ] Add 'verbose' flag
 - [ ] Add 'yes' flag for remove command
-- [ ] Check if KSM is not enabled & warn user
-- [ ] Better logging and output error messages

 ### Inspiration